Sustainability in Supply Chain > Supplier Due Diligence and Capacity Building

 Conduct

-Online Labor and human rights, ethics, environment, health and safety, and management systems (The 5 core RBA principles) First-tier suppliers Once a year 100%
+Online The 5 core RBA principles (Labor and human rights, health and safety, environment, ethics, supplier management) First-tier suppliers Once a year 100%

-Responsible Recruitment Online Recruitment standards for protecting migrant workers Suppliers outside of South Korea Once a year 90%
+Responsible Recruitment Online Recruitment standards for protecting migrant workers First-tier suppliers outside of South Korea Once a year 98%

 Identification and assessment